Skip to content

 Note

-The capability to access production endpoints depends on your role.
-If you have permission to access production endpoints, you can generate keys and tokens to invoke production endpoints.
+Access to production endpoints depends on your role.
+If you have the necessary permissions, you can generate keys and tokens for production endpoints.

 1. In the Choreo Developer Portal header, click Applications.